Devang0907/vercel/README.md

 # vercel-clone
-A vercel clone.

-• Built a Vercel-like deployment platform using Node.js, Docker, and AWS ECS, automating project builds via Git and deploying Dockerized applications for scalable cloud deployment.
+- Built a Vercel-like deployment platform using Node.js, Docker, and AWS ECS, automating project builds via Git and deploying Dockerized applications for scalable cloud deployment.
-• Managed static assets such as HTML, CSS, and JS files on Amazon S3, while configuring a Reverse Proxy for routing traffic and supporting multiple environments for live applications.
+- Managed static assets such as HTML, CSS, and JS files on Amazon S3, while configuring a Reverse Proxy for routing traffic and supporting multiple environments for live applications.